top of page

 OUR TRAINERS

-Our team of highly knowledgeable and passionate trainers will teach you to interpret behaviour and understand the complex and fascinating interactions between the Okavango species and their environment.
+Our team of highly knowledgeable and passionate trainers will teach you to interpret behaviour and understand the complex and fascinating ecology of the species that are found here.

 African Guide Academy has a team of safari guide trainers that are unsurpassed in their qualifications and experience.